Phaitol: Geography

 The Vangaitang range to the east of the Jiribam district is traditionally inhabited by the Kuki-Zo tribes, mainly Hmars but also some Thadou Kukis.
 In 1907, the Jiribam plain was opened for settlement by the Government of Manipur, and it came to be settled by Meiteis and Bengali speakers from the neighbouring Cachar district.

 The Jiribam plain roughly ends at the Uchathol village, to the east which lie the forested foothills of the Vangaitang range.
-A line of tribal villages stretch along the Cachar Road (now National Highway 37), with Phaitol being the first of them.
+A line of tribal villages stretch along the Cachar Road (now National Highway 37) in this region, with Phaitol being the first of them.
 Others are Gamphazol, Tatbung, (Note: Alternative spellings: "Tadbung".)
 Muktokhal (Muktokhong), Kaiphundai etc. These are tribal villages, populated mainly by Thadou Kukis (called just "Kukis" in this context).
-The Jiribam subdivision originally spanned the entire Vangaitang range.
+The Jiribam subdivision, originally regarded as a hill subdivision. spanned the entire Vangaitang range.

-The villages on Vangaitang range were transferred to Tamenglong district around 1981.
+In 1981, it was retagged as a valley district, and the villages on Vangaitang range were transferred to Tamenglong district.

 To the south of Phaitol, there two further tribal villages: Kamarangkha Khasi, (Note: The main name has also been spelt as "Kamarang-Kha", "Kamarangha", "Kamaranga", "Kamranga" and "Karamkha".
 The suffix may also be written as "Khasia" and "Khasiya".) populated by Khasi settlers, and Ngahmunphai, which is a Kuki village.
 These two villages are also in Tamenglong district.
 However, villages to the east of these, such as Mullargao and Leishabithol, are in Jiribam district.
 These overlapping jurisdictions of districts makes it difficult to represent the district borders geographically.

 The problem worsened when, in the 1990s, Jiribam district was extended to cover a portion of the northern stretch of the Jiri River.
 This resulted in nine villages of Tamenglong being shown as lying in the precincts of Jiribam district in geographical maps.